-The Forum will meet four times a year for up to 3 hours.
+The Board will meet four times a year for up to 3 hours.
 The venue will rotate and may include Music Centres in Hertfordshire, partner venues or virtual platforms.
-Has this happened in the past?

 Members will be expected to respond to occasional communications between meetings and read any documentation which might be sent around in advance of meetings.
 Whenever possible this will be sent at least one week before.